Axobot-org/Axobot/docs/fun.rst

 I assume you know Thanos from the Avengers series.
 If not, to make it short, he's a bad guy who decided to kill half the universe with a single snap of his finger.

 Well, if you want to know if you will be spared by this guy or not, check out the great oracle Zbot!

+Tip
+---

+**Syntax:** :code:`tip`

+If you want to get some advice on how to use the bot, or just a funny fact, you will surely find what you are looking for here.
+This command returns a random phrase from a defined list of "Pro-tip" and "Did you know?", to hopefully teach you something!